 A personal working grant is intended for normal living expenses, which do not have to be specified.

-Applications are assessed mainly in the online application system.
-Therefore it is important that all files are attached to the online application.
-Please take into consideration that our experts rarely have the time to look for extra information through links.
+Applications are assessed mainly in the online grant service Therefore it is important that all documents are attached (pdf) to the online application.
+Please take into consideration that our evaluators rarely have the time to look for extra information through links.
 If for some reason you receive important attachments considering your application after the application period you can add them through the online grant service.
 See “Can I edit my application after the application period has ended?”

 - Consider if you need references to support your application.
 If you are working on a doctoral thesis the reference of someone familiar with your project is very important.
 When applying for a grant in the field of art you may want to have a reference, especially if you are in the beginning of your career.
 You can attach more than one reference to your application.